-- i.
-The School establishes a shortlist of potential applicants based on: - Past academic performance and other achievements; - English language proficiency to ensure successful participation; and - Outcomes and scores of aptitude tests. - ii.
-The School also gives consideration to other factors including: - Applications for credit and recognition of prior learning (as set out in section 8); and

-- Equity and Diversity considerations (as set out in section 9) - iii.
+- a.
+The School establishes a shortlist of potential applicants based on: - Past academic performance other achievements; - Past work experience; - English language proficiency to ensure successful participation; - Outcomes and scores of aptitude tests; and - b.
+The School also gives consideration to other factors including: - Application for credit and recognition for prior learning (as set out in Section 8); and - Equity and Diversity considerations (as set out in section 9) - c.
 Applicants who have not been shortlisted will be notified in writing by the School.

-6. Interview with shortlisted applicants
+6. Interview with shortlisted candidates

 - a.
 All shortlisted applicants will be notified in writing by the School that their application has proceeded to the shortlist for admission into the relevant course. - b.
-As part of the final stage of applicant evaluation, all shortlisted applicants will be required to write two essays and undertake a personal interview with a member of the School's selection committee at one of the School's campuses or via Skype/Zoom.
-The essays and interview are designed to assess the applicant's communication skills, aptitude and knowledge.
+As part of the final stage of applicant evaluation, all shortlisted candidates will be required to undertake: - i.
+A personal interview with a member of the School's selection committee at one of the School's campuses or via Skype/Zoom.
+The interview is designed to assess the applicant's communication skills, analytical skills, aptitude and subject knowledge.